rohansh-tty/Kcet_Frontend/README.md

 ## Note:

 Right now, it is not open for open-source development.
 As I have to update the development backend for debug/test.
 I am planning to add that once the project gets some traction or users.

+### ToDos:
+- [ ] Make monorepo of both Frontend and Backend
+- [ ] Expose cutoff APIs for public
+- [ ] Create a Development setup and expose cutoff APIs